fab-machines/BigFDM/README.md

 <img src="media/renderings/rendering_b1.jpg" width="100%">

-Made out of a 6mm aluminum plate cut with the CNC, the printing bed is suspended on a lower frame structure by using 4 x 8mm DIN 912 bolts.
+Made out of a 6mm aluminum plate cut with the CNC, the printing bed is suspended onto a lower frame structure by using 4 x 8mm DIN 912 bolts.
 The lower bed frame in turn is attached to the Z axis lead screws and linear rods.
 The lower frame is kept parallel to the upper stages by mechanically aligning it during the assembly, while the printing bed flatness can be finely tuned by screwing/unscrewing the 4 bolts.
 The design of the printing bed takes into account its **thermal expansion**, leaving a tolerance of expansion that exceeds the calculated one from the aluminum.

 <img src="media/renderings/rendering_b2.jpg" width="100%">